helix-osu-firmware/axi_ethernet_streamer/README.md

 would be converted to 8-bit via an AXI Width Converter core.

+# Integrating the AXI Ethernet Streamer

+There are two main modules provided here:

+* axi_ethernet_streamer.v
+* streaming_udp_ip_wrapper.v

+axi_ethernet_streamer provides a pure AXI4-Stream output interface with no UDP or IP layer.

+streaming_udp_ip_wrapper integrates a UDP/IP core, a DHCP port handler, the HY port handler, and the HX port handler.

+The two modules should be connected together (streaming_udp_ip_wrapper's m_axis_tx -> axi_ethernet_streamer's s_axis_eth_tx_ , and likewise
+for the rx path).

+## Helper modules

+A full wrapper integrating to a HELIX-style AXI4-Stream is located in helper/ along with the IP used there (arty_eth_wrap.v).
+An additional adapter may be needed if the MAC interface does not use MII.

 # Software

 Simple interface software is located under software/, with